-1. INTRODUCTION
+1. Introduction

-In analog fiber optic link, high speed photodetectors with high saturation photocurrent can improve the overall link performance.
-In externally modulated links, the link gain, noise figure, and spurious free dynamic range (SFDR) improve with increasing optical power of the link.1 If the photodetectors have sufficiently high saturation power, this improvement will be limited by the relative intensity noise (RIN) of the laser source and the amplified spontaneous emission noise (ASE) from erbium-doped fiber amplifiers (EDFA).
-It is known that the laser RIN and EDFA-added noise can be suppressed by balanced receivers.1-2 Therefore, balanced receiver with linear photocurrent under high input power is a critical component of high-performance analog fiber optic links.2-4 High power balanced receivers are also important for optical heterodyned receivers and optoelectronic generation of high power microwaves and millimeter-waves.
+In an analog fiber optic link, high-speed photodetectors with high saturation photocurrent can improve the overall link performance including the link gain, noise figure, and spurious free dynamic range (SFDR).
+The large conversion loss accompanying the electrical-optical-electrical conversion process is a major drawback in typical fiber optic links.
+Since the RF gain is proportional to the square of the optical power for links employing external modulators, the loss can be compensated by increasing the power of the optical carrier.
+If the photodetectors have sufficiently high saturation power, this improvement will be limited by the relative intensity noise (RIN) of the laser source and the amplified spontaneous emission noise (ASE) from erbium-doped fiber amplifiers (EDFA).
+It is known that the laser RIN and EDFA-added noise can be suppressed by balanced receivers.1-2 In a typical photonic link with a balanced receiver, the microwave signal is modulated into the optical carrier by dual output (X-coupled) Mach-Zehnder modulators (MZMs), which produce two complementary outputs.
+The outputs' MZMs carry the same intensity modulated signal 180° out of phase.
+When the path lengths from the MZMs to the balanced detectors are equal and the input power amplitudes are well matched, the RIN and EDFA-added noise power from each photodetector of the balanced detector coherently subtracts.
+Such a link with balanced detectors can attain shot-noise limited performance at any photocurrent levels.
+Therefore, a balanced receiver with linear photocurrent under high input power is a critical component of high-performance analog fiber optic links.2-4 Esman et. al. quantified the gain, noise figure and linearity of an externally modulated fiber optic link at different photocurrent levels and concluded that balanced detectors can suppress at least 20 dB of RIN at high current level and thus improve the signal-to-noise ratio (SNR) significantly.1 High-power balanced receivers are also important for optical heterodyne receivers and optoelectronic generation of high-power microwaves and millimeter waves.

 Discrete balanced photodetectors with high saturation power have been reported, however, they have limited bandwidth.5 It is also more difficult to match the electrical and optical characteristics of the photodetector pair using discrete components.
-Most of the reported integrated balanced receivers suffer from low saturation power and are not suitable for analog links.6-8 Several previous works aimed at simultaneously achieving high power and high bandwidths in photodetectors using waveguide9-10, travelling wave11 and travelling-wave hybrid detector arrays.12 Previously, Lin et. al. reported a GaAs-based velocity-matched distributed photodetector (VMDP) with a peak saturation photocurrent of 56 mA and a 3-dB bandwidth of 49 GHz.13 Recently, InP-based long wavelength VMDP has also been reported.14 Compared with other photodetector structures, the VMDP is more suitable for implementing balanced photodetection since it has separate optical and microwave waveguides.
-In this paper, we discuss the design; fabrication and system performance of a novel monolithic distributed balanced photodetector that can simultaneously achieve high saturation photocurrent and large bandwidth.
+Most of the reported integrated balanced receivers suffer from low saturation power and are not suitable for analog links.6-8 Several previous works aimed at simultaneously achieving high power and high bandwidths in photodetectors using waveguide,9-10 traveling wave11 and traveling-wave hybrid detector arrays.12 Previously, Lin et al. reported a GaAs-based velocity-matched distributed photodetector (VMDP) with a peak saturation photocurrent of 56 mA and a 3-dB bandwidth of 49 GHz.13 Recently, an InP-based long wavelength VMDP has also been reported.14 Compared with other photodetector structures, the VMDP is more suitable for implementing balanced photodetection since it has separate optical and microwave waveguides.
+Using the basic concept of VMDP, distributed balanced photodetectors was first experimentally demonstrated by our group.15 In this paper, we discuss the design, fabrication and system performance of a monolithically integrated distributed balanced photodetector that can simultaneously achieve high saturation photocurrent and large bandwidth.
 A common mode rejection ratio of 27 dB and a noise suppression of 24 dB have been experimentally demonstrated.